robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

 the automated system.
 For example, the following test would pass regardless how many things `Get something` returns as long as the returned items match the expected values.
 The example succeeds if `Get something` returns ten items if three first ones match.
-What's even worse, it succeeds even if `Get something` returns nothing.
+What's even worse, it succeeds also if `Get something` returns nothing.

 .. sourcecode:: robotframework